x789/xonox/source/README.md

 Please note that `streamUrl` needs to point to the MP3 stream and not to a playlist (M3U).
 If you don't know how to get this information for your favorite station, have a look at station list of the [RadioBrowser](https://www.radio-browser.info/) project.
 Remember that the Noxon(tm) iRadios do not support HTTPS.
 Therefore you need to __supply an HTTP-URL__.

-__For now, added stations are not stored permanently.
-They get lost when `xonox` is restarted.
-This will be fixed in the future (see roadmap below).__

 #### Get the List
 ```
 curl --location --request GET 'http://legacy.noxonserver.eu/station'